SPollardMS/OfficeDocs-Exchange/Exchange/ExchangeServer/high-availability/manage-ha/configure-dag-autoreseed.md

 > [!TIP]
 > Having problems?
 Ask for help in the Exchange forums.
 Visit the forums at: [Exchange Server](https://go.microsoft.com/fwlink/p/?linkId=60612), [Exchange Online](https://go.microsoft.com/fwlink/p/?linkId=267542), or [Exchange Online Protection](https://go.microsoft.com/fwlink/p/?linkId=285351)..

-## How do you do this?

-### Step 1: Configure the root paths for databases and volumes
+## Step 1: Configure the root paths for databases and volumes

 The first step involves configuring the root directories for the databases ( _AutoDagDatabasesRootFolderPath_) and volumes ( _AutoDagVolumesRootFolderPath_) used by the DAG.
 The defaults are C:\ExchangeDatabases, and C:\ExchangeVolumes, respectively.
 You can omit this step if you're using the default paths.